 It was a humble upbringing, but he was born to perform.
 The family was musical: Jack played harmonica and Cressey was a very good whistler, idolising Ronnie Ronalde.
 Jack had returned from the war early, with sand-damaged lungs after fighting in the Middle East.
 He worked as a bartender, and later managed hotels; he was fond of a drink, but at heart he was an entertainer who loved any opportunity to get up and play harmonica or perform a burlesque comedy dance.
 After the war there were few opportunities, so when the pubs shut at 6pm, Jack tended illegal bars in after-hours venues, and wouldn’t get home until after midnight.

 Jack insisted that his son was going to be the next Fred Astaire, and at the age of six Ray began singing and tap dancing lessons alongside his sister Patricia.
-They were partners at the competitions, but Patricia took all the prizes until his voice broke.
+They were partners at the competitions, but Patricia took all the prizes until Ray’s voice broke.
 Tap dancing taught him a love of performance and costume; he later took up ballroom dancing.

 By 1955 he was a fashion-conscious, tap-dancing hipster, working at a cinema in Cathedral Square.